No Payment, No Interest for One Year*

 One advantage of polyurethane foam is its quick curing time—approximately 15 minutes, with the ability to bear vehicle weight in as little as 30 minutes.
 The foam doesn't retain moisture, is resistant to erosion, and its lightweight nature minimizes the additional load on the slab.
 It maintains its shape and volume over time, reducing the likelihood of new voids forming beneath the concrete.

-For more information on concrete leveling, visit our website or contact the Ox Foundation concrete experts at (205) 839-7950.
+For more information on concrete leveling, visit our website or contact the Ox Foundation Solutions concrete experts at (205) 839-7950.
 We are here to assist you with the best solution for your specific concrete repair needs.

 Share To: